Santhosh-Kumar-2004/ai-agents-google-adk2.0/README.md

 Learn how to use Pydantic models with `output_schema` to ensure consistent, structured responses from your agents.

 ### 5. Sessions and State
 Understand how to maintain state and memory across multiple interactions using sessions.
+Currently working on this state

 ### 6. Persistent Storage
 Learn techniques for storing agent data persistently across sessions and application restarts.